Showing posts with label Atari Super Pack. Show all posts

 Waggle Waggle Waggle...
 Joystick breaks...
 Thanks, TyneSoft!!

-Hurdles was a pleasant surprise because I expected more 2D but instead we're viewing the event using a third-person perspective.
+Hurdles was a pleasant surprise because I expected more 2D but we're viewing the event using a third-person perspective.
 Joystick waggling is still the order of the day with the fire-button used to perform a flawless leap over the hurdles.
 Well, if you practise because it's quite hard to judge.
-Personally, I think having a simple shadow at the runner's feet would have help a load - and save him from lots of leg bruises...
+Personally, I think having a simple shadow at the runner's feet would have helped - and save him from lots of leg bruises...
 Finally, don't forget to lean forward when crossing the finishing line!

 I'd be great at this if the objective was to kick down each and every hurdle!!

 Fencing sounded like it was going to be good but controlling my dude felt somewhat disconnected from what I saw on the screen.
-So it appers pure luck if I made a hit but then I fell asleep!!
+So was pure luck if I made a hit but then I fell asleep!!
 Yeah, this is a bit rubbish if I'm honest and I didn't care for it.
 So definitely the weakest of all five events.

 Boring...
 It's time to whip out a shotgun and blast your opponent!!